wadeAlexC/EloTracker/README.md

 -Navigate to the directory you downloaded the program to

--Next, do 'pip install plotly'
+-Next, do 'pip3 install plotly'

--Finally, enter 'python main.py'
+-Finally, enter 'python3 main.py'

 <h3>Command List and Features:</h3>